-Step 2e: Set up the runtime environment
+Step 2e: Set up the runtime environment Before running 'deplomcs.sh', do the following:

 - Change variables in '/etc/xdl/mcs/mcs.conf'.
 The 'mcs.conf' configuration file contains variables for setting MCS and the Linux VDA.
 The following are some of the variables, of which 'dns' and 'AD_INTEGRATION' must be set: